Last Updated on October 5, 2021 by Chef Mireille

 The other unique quality of Pindakaas Soep met Kip is the inclusion of Tom Tom.
 Tom Tom of small balls made of green plantain.
 If you try to process green plantain alone into a dough, it can be really challenging.

 The trick my aunt taught me was to add a little bit of grated cassava.
 This makes all the difference.
 You will find it very difficult to assemble the tom tom without the cassava.
 My aunt also will use freshly grated or frozen coconut, if she does not have any cassava.
+You can use any combination of plantain, cassava/yuca and coconut.

 Type of Chicken